gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## Do I have to upload my entire database into the Data Aggregator?

 There is no need to upload all of your database into the Data Aggregator DAGI.
 You can choose to upload only the most important fields for a selected set of records.
-The key element in the aggregator is the [catalogNumber field](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator), which has to be unique for all of your records.
+Keep in mind that the data you import in DAGI The key element in the aggregator is the [catalogNumber field](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator), which has to be unique for all of your records.
 If a given **catalogNumber value does not yet exist** in your DAGI Collection, then it is **created when importing** a dataset.
 If a given **catalogNumber value already exists** in the DAGI Collection, then its attributes (other fields) are simply **updated** when importing a dataset.

 To help you select your fields, **here is a table with the most important Darwin Core terms** and an example line.
 You can use it to organise your dataset for the upload into DAGI.